Take the next step

 • Bilevel Positive Airway Pressure (BiPAP): This treatment is similar to CPAP, but it delivers a lower pressure when you breathe out.
 BiPAP is used for sleep apnea patients who have a hard time breathing out with CPAP and for patients with certain pulmonary conditions, such as COPD or severe obesity.

-• Inspire® therapy: Inspire Upper Airway Stimulation is a new FDA-approved device to treat obstructive sleep apnea.
-Henry Ford is the first sleep center in the area to offer this new technology.
+• Inspire® therapy: Inspire Upper Airway Stimulation is a FDA-approved device to treat obstructive sleep apnea.
 It is an implanted device with a wire that stimulates the nerve to the tongue, moving it (and the muscles attached to it) forward to keep the throat open.

 • REmede System® : This is an implantable device used to treat moderate to severe Central Sleep Apnea in adults.
 This implantable system stimulates a nerve in the chest (phrenic nerve) to send signals to the large muscle that controls breathing (the diaphragm).
 These signals stimulate breathing in the same way that the brain signals breathing.

 • Surgery: In some cases, surgery may be the best option to treat sleep apnea and snoring.
-Our sleep specialists will fully evaluate your condition to see if any surgical options are the right solution.
+Our sleep specialists will fully evaluate your condition to see if any surgical options are the right solution, including, but not limited to, tonsillectomy, adenoidectomy, rearranging muscles in the back of the throat and soft palate, surgeries on the tongue, and surgeries on the jaw/facial skeleton.

-• Light therapy and melatonin: Patients with shift work sleep disorder often benefit from light therapy or melatonin.
+• Light therapy and melatonin: Patients with shift work sleep disorder and other circadian rhythm disorders often benefit from light therapy or melatonin.
 Both of those treatments can help your body adjust to new sleeping schedules.

-• Sleep medications: Our physicians can prescribe a variety of medications used to help treat symptoms of sleep disorders such as insomnia, restless legs syndrome and REM sleep behavior disorder.
+• Sleep medications: Our physicians can prescribe a variety of medications used to help treat narcolepsy along with the current most common sleep disorder diagnoses treated (insomnia, restless legs syndrome and REM sleep behavior disorder).

 For more information on sleep disorders and their treatments, we’ve compiled a list of sleep medicine online resources.